mlefree/whozwho-client/README.md

 - 🔌 **Mock Mode**: Built-in mock mode for testing
 - 📝 **Extensive Logging**: Detailed logging for debugging

+## 📚 Documentation

+### Memory Bank

+This project uses a Memory Bank for comprehensive documentation and context retention.
+The Memory Bank is located in the `.memory-bank` directory and contains the following files:

+- `projectbrief.md`: Overview of the project, core requirements, and goals
+- `productContext.md`: Why the project exists, problems it solves, and how it works
+- `systemPatterns.md`: System architecture, key technical decisions, and design patterns
+- `techContext.md`: Technologies used, development setup, and technical constraints
+- `activeContext.md`: Current work focus, recent changes, and next steps
+- `progress.md`: What works, what's left to build, and known issues

 ## 📦 Installation

 ```bash